Presented by NatureServe, North Carolina Natural Heritage Program, Southern Conservation Partners, and the North Carolina Botanical Garden

-The conference will begin with a half day on the afternoon of Tuesday, March 6, followed by an evening reception.
-Wednesday, March 7, will be a full day of workshops, trainings, and presentations with lunch provided.
-Thursday, March 8 will begin with a half day of trainings, with the option to attend local field trips in the afternoon.
+The conference began with a half day on the afternoon of Tuesday, March 6, followed by an evening reception.
+Wednesday, March 7, was a full day of workshops, trainings, and presentations with lunch provided.
+Thursday, March 8 began with a half day of trainings, with the option to attend local field trips in the afternoon.

 View the full schedule of events here

-Fieldtrips: The last day of the conference, Thursday March 8th, will conclude with an afternoon of various local fieldtrips.
-Fieldtrips are optional and an additional $25.
+Field trips: The last day of the conference, Thursday March 8th, concluded with an afternoon of various local field trips.
+Field trips were optional and an additional $25.
 Detailed descriptions of the field trips can be found on the last page of the full conference agenda.